MichAuto > Blog > Media Coverage > Guest Commentary: Progress Made on Auto Diversity, But Much Work is Left to Do

 While many organizations have incorporated diversity, equity and inclusion programs, adjusted their hiring practices and invested in early talent programs to develop a more diverse employee base, the industry has lacked the baseline data necessary to measure both the current state of diversity in the work force as well as success, and to identify key areas for improvement.

 To help close this knowledge gap, the Center for Automotive Diversity, Inclusion and Advancement collaborated with KPMG LLP on “Driving Diversity: Unlocking the Power of Diverse Workforces for the Future of the Transportation Industry.”
-Supported by a grant from MICHauto, the study includes data from 40 companies covering more than 690,000 employees across the transportation industry, including automotivemobility, defense manufacturers, suppliers and auto dealerships.
+Supported by a grant from MichAuto, the study includes data from 40 companies covering more than 690,000 employees across the transportation industry, including automotivemobility, defense manufacturers, suppliers and auto dealerships.

 The study focuses on the U.S. work force of transportation companies, specifically gender, race/ethnicity, leadership levels and jobs/functions.
 Not surprisingly, the data reveals the industry continues to trail the overall U.S. work force in the employment of women and racially/ethnically diverse talent.